 Cool places to stay:

-Well, there you have it: a glimpse into some of the best places to travel in the fall to see those stunning fall leaves change colors.
+Well, there you have it: a glimpse into some of the best fall getaways to see those stunning leaves change colors.

 All information is subject to change.
 This article is a curated guide and is neither sponsored nor considered an official endorsement.
 Please be sure to check information directly with any/all tours, guides or companies for the most up-to-date and direct details.